braksator/JCrush/README.md

   - If `true`, **JCrush** will strip escaped newlines and any adjacent whitespace from input.
   - If `false`, will retain the input as-is.

+- `reps` (Number, default: 0):
+  - Used to set a maximum number of compression replacements.

 Additionally, you can alter compression behavior:

 - `maxLen` (Number, default: 40): The maximum length of substrings to consider.
 Setting this higher will slow things down.